ndxn/Partners-in-Wine/README.md

 ## Questions the team hopes to answer with the data:

    * How does weather impact wine quality?
-    * How do wine scores correlate with weather?
-Averages ?
-How can we use this to predict wine quality ?
    * How does score vary by region in USA , by type ( red, white) ?
    * How does soil quality affect wine quality ?